Analyticity of the Lyapunov exponents of random products of matrices: Introduction

-Moreover, a higher modulus of continuity was proved by Peres \cite{Pe91}.
-He showed that when $\Sigma$ is finite and $L_1$ is simple, the Lyapunov exponent is an analytic function of the probability weights.
+Moreover, a higher modulus of continuity was proved by Ruelle \cite{Rue79a}.
+He showed that the Lyapunov exponent restricted to the set of general uniformly hyperbolic cocycles is a real analytic function with respect to the fiber dynamics.
+On the context of random matrix products, Peres \cite{Pe91} showed that when $\Sigma$ is finite and $L_1$ is simple, the Lyapunov exponent is an analytic function of the probability weights.
 Bezerra, Sanchez, and Tall \cite{BST23} extended this result to random products of quasi-periodic cocycles.
-Moreover, Baraviera and Duarte \cite{BD} obtained a extension of Peres in another direction.
+Recently, Baraviera and Duarte \cite{BD} obtained an extension of Peres in another direction.
 They proved that for a compact, but possibly infinite $\Sigma$, under quasi-irreducibility hypothesis, the Lyapunov exponent is Lipschitz with respect to the total variation norm.

+The goal of this work is to extend the result of Peres to a broader scenario.
+By his work, it is natural to think that the dependence of the Lyapunov exponent on its underlying measure should be more regular as a function of its weight than as a function of its support.
+A natural setting to be considered is the one of measures that are absolutely continuous with respect to a reference measure.
+In this setting, we obtain in corollary \ref{analiticity Absolutely Continous} the analyticity of the Lyapunov exponent as a function of the densities.

+By the example of Halperin, Simon and Taylor, it is not possible to obtain any modulus of continuity better than $\alpha$-H\"older for the Lyapunov exponents as a function of the underlying measure neither in the weak* topology nor on the weak* plus Hausdorff.
+Therefore, in order to obtain such a high regularity result, we must consider a stronger topology.

-By putting together ideas of Peres, Baraviera and Duarte and tools of complex analysis in Banach spaces, we establish the analiticity of the top Lyapunov exponent with respect to the total variation norm in two different settings.
+By putting together ideas of Peres, Baraviera and Duarte and tools of complex analysis in Banach spaces, we establish the analyticity of the top Lyapunov exponent with respect to the total variation norm.
+More precisely, we consider the space of complex measures endowed with the total variation norm, which is a Banach space.
+The subspace of complex measures with zero total variation is also Banach.
+Then, the set of complex measures with total variation equal to one is a translation of this Banach space which contains the set of probability measures.
+We prove that, in this affine Banach space, there is an extension of the Lyapunov exponent which is a holomorphic function.
+Therefore, we conclude that, when restricted to the probability measures, this extension is the Lyapunov exponent and it is a real analytic function.
 (Precise definitions of analyticity and total variation will be given in section \ref{preliminar}).